Mr Anthony O'Donnell

 Prior to joining the School of Law in 2006, Anthony held positions at the Centre for Employment and Labour Relations Law and the Centre for Public Policy, at the University of Melbourne, where he worked on several ARC-funded projects in the areas of labour market regulation, social policy and corporate governance.
 He has played a key role in an ongoing collaborative project to rethink the subject matter and objectives of labour law.
 This has resulted in an edited collection, Labour Law and Labour Market Regulation (Federation Press, 2006) which one international reviewer referred to as ‘unquestionably a landmark in Australian labour law scholarship’ and another as a ‘remarkable volume…a book to be read by anyone interested in serious academic thinking about labour law’.
 He has published on aspects of corporate governance and labour law, and participated in an international collaborative project on the future of workplace regulation, convened by Katherine Stone (UCLA Law School) and Harry Arthurs (Osgoode Hall Law School).
 He is currently completing a history of the evolution of unemployment law and policy in Australia and working on a project with colleagues from Monash and Melbourne Universities that measures the protective strength of labour law in a number of Asia-Pacific countries.

-Anthony is co-editor of Labour and Industry, the official journal of the Association of Industrial Relations Academics of Australia and New Zealand, and is an associate member of the Centre for Employment and Labour Relations Law at the University of Melbourne Law School.
+From 2012 to 2015 Anthony was co-editor of Labour and Industry, the official journal of the Association of Industrial Relations Academics of Australia and New Zealand.
+He is an associate member of the Centre for Employment and Labour Relations Law at the University of Melbourne Law School.
 He is currently convenor of the School of Law's Honours program

 Labour Law- Please contact me to discuss a topic.